-USE this time well.
-It holds the potential of tremendous exposure.
+Your 100 days hold a lot of potential for you!
 We have seen blogs reach 50k unique readers, youtube videos achieve nearly a million views and Facebook posts reach well over 2 million people.
 The exposure stands to be valuable, the bragging rights could be tremendous fun, but the effect you will have on a horse’s life that had no hope before you stepped in will be Priceless.

 Chances are high that this will prove a fabulous opportunity for your TALENT to receive an unprecedented platform!
 Our hope is your work as a trainer will gain fans and followers during this process, while we find homes for horses in need and show others these horses have tremendous potential!

-Prize Packages will be awarded to trainers from 1-4th place.
+Prize Packages will be awarded to trainers from 1-3rd place in each of the two divisions.
 All trainers receive 1/2 of the approved auction bid for their trained HOP horses.
-Last year, the biggest adoption fee paid was $3,400.00!

 Additionally, we will award an “online” fan favorite prize based on your submitted content.

-The Face Off will be August 24 and 25 in Winfield, WV.
-Trainers will arrive at Winfield Riding Arena in West Virginia to begin the jurying process on the 24th and stay through the evening of the 25th.
+The Face Off will be in Winfield, WV in Late August (date will be posted soon).
+Trainers will arrive at Winfield Riding Arena in West Virginia to begin the jurying process on ta Friday and stay through Saturday Evening.
 Camping is offered at Winfield, and hotels are local.

 3 judges will be covering the event.

 Some of the main criteria for the judges to consider are: